layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 ### 1. Blockchain Channels and Credit
 - The protocol accepts blockchain channels to credit participants' balances in the database ledger
 - Participants create on-chain channels through custody contracts (supported on multiple chains including Polygon and Celo)
-- Channel creation events from the blockchain are received through webhooks and processed by the `EventHandler`
+- Channel creation events from the blockchain are received and processed by the custody client
 - These events credit participants' balances in the internal ledger system
-- Each participant has an `Account` in the ledger tied to their address, channel ID, and token address
+- Each participant has an `Account` in the ledger tied to their address, channel ID, token address, and network ID

 ### 2. Virtual Application Creation
 - After being credited from on-chain channels, participants can create virtual applications with other participants